jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

 ----

 You are on the right track for writing a more general parser.
-If you're looking for a standard delimiter, such as angle brackets or spaces, then the General/NSCharacterSet approach I mention above is quite good.
+If you're looking for a standard delimiter, such as angle brackets or spaces, then the NSCharacterSet approach I mention above is quite good.
 But some jobs require you to look at each individual character, such as most recursive descent parsers.

 If you find using characterAtIndex: is too slow, there are some sophisticated improving access to the unicode string underneath.